Wat Benchamabophit: The temple

+The replica belongs to the Sukhothai "Phra Phuttha Chinnarat" subgroup.
+It depicts the Buddha in the māra-vijaya posture, with an egg-shaped face, small curls of hair, a flame-like aureole, broad shoulders and a narrow waist.
+A slender strip of the sanghati descends to the navel and splits into two inward-curving tips, while the fingers of the right hand are of equal length.

+In the gallery surrounding the ordination hall are 52 Buddha statues, each displaying a different mudra (gesture), collected by Prince Damrong Rajanubhab for his king.
+The temple complex also contains the Benchamabophit National Museum.
+The image of the temple's façade appears on the reverse of the five-baht coin of the Thai currency, and the temple served as the tenth and final elimination pit stop on The Amazing Race 9.

+Along the side of the marble ubosot of Wat Benchamabophit runs a small canal (khlong) crossed by three bridges: Saphan Phra Rup, Saphan Thuai, and Saphan Ngan.

+Saphan Phra Rup bears a historical inscription stating that:

+This bridge was built with funds raised from the sale of embossed copper plaques gilded with gold, donated by Prince Sanphasat Suphakit to support the restoration of the temple in roso-roisipkao (Rattanakosin Era 119; 1900 CE).
+The bridge was therefore given the name 'Saphan Phra Rup' and was completed in roso-roi yisipet (Rattanakosin Era 121; 1902 CE).

 Worship and festivals

 Merit makers come to the monks of the temple for getting alms every morning.
 Between 06:00–07:30 in the morning, monks line up on Nakhon Pathom with their bowls to receive donations of curry, rice, lotus buds, incense, toiletries and other essentials.
 The evening candlelight procession around the bot during the Buddhist festivals of Magha Puja (in February) and Visakha Puja (in May) are common at this temple.

 Protection

 In 2005, the temple was submitted to UNESCO for consideration as a future World Heritage Site.

 Crime

-This temple is sometimes used as part of a Gem scam in Bangkok.
+Gem scams are known to take place within the vicinity of the temple.
 The scam involves tourists buying fake gem stones.
-This temple is part of the free tour offered to potential victims.
+The temple is part of the "free" tour offered to potential victims.